secoda/gitbook/integrations/productivity-tools/jira/README.md

 ---
-description: >-
-  Seamlessly manage data requests by integrating your Jira issues with Secoda's Questions feature
+description: An overview of the Jira integration with Secoda
 ---

 # Jira